-You’re much more likely to produce compelling content as it’s based upon that which you have a genuine interest in.
+You’re much more likely to produce compelling content as it’s based upon that which you have a genuine interest.

 That’s why my personal brand is so different from Pearl Lemon alone.

-My personal brand is multi-faceted whereas Pearl Lemon represents specifically the marketing side of me.
+My personal brand is multi-faceted whereas Pearl Lemon represents specifically my marketing side of me.